-Quebecer Valentine Thomas was leading a successful career in finance in London before she took the plunge and became a full-time spearfisherwoman.
-(Find out what she packs in her carry-on, here.)
+Quebecer Valentine Thomas was leading a successful career in finance in London before she took the plunge and became a full–time spearfisherwoman.
 Today, she leads the charge for sustainable fishing primarily via her Instagram account (@valentinethomas) and travels the seven seas to document her methods, raise awareness and find her next meal.
-Valentine Thomas’ book À contre-courant is available in bookstores and online.
-An English-language edition is on the way.
+Valentine Thomas’ book, À contre–courant, is available in bookstores and online.
+An English–language edition is on the way.

 enRoute When did you decide to quit your job in finance in London and start spearfishing full–time?

 Valentine Thomas In 2016, I was in South Africa, where a French television network was shooting a documentary on the double life I was leading, between working in London and going on fishing expeditions.
 Even though I was earning practically no money fishing, I discovered that it was possible to do the kind of work that would give me a thrill every day.

 ER What skills do you need to be a good underwater huntress?

 VT Hunting underwater is almost 80–percent mental management, particularly in terms of learning how to be comfortable without air.
 As for handling the speargun, that just comes with practice.
 I’ve seen 80–year–olds do it!